UriNeri/suvtk/docs/index.rst

 ``suvtk`` documentation
 =======================

-This is the documentation for the ``suvtk`` package (Submission of Uncultivated Viral genomes toolkit).
+This is the documentation for Submission of Uncultivated Viral genomes toolkit or ``suvtk`` (/ɛs juː viː tiː keɪ/).

 Installation
 ------------